Rakas v. Illinois: Dissent

 Justice Byron White, author of the dissenting opinion.

-While agreeing with the majority that the reasonable expectation of privacy analysis should govern standing cases under the Fourth Amendment, the dissent disagreed with the majority's determination that the petitioners had no reasonable expectation of privacy within the confines of the vehicle.
-Specifically, Justice White, writing for the dissent, worried about the implications of the majority's holding: "Insofar as passengers are concerned, the Court's opinion today declares an 'open season' on automobiles."
-Justice White found that the Court's holding stood in direct contrast to prior precedent and that it would remain untenable in various real-world situations that everyday people encounter on a daily basis.
+While agreeing with the majority that the reasonable expectation of privacy analysis should govern standing cases under the Fourth Amendment, the dissent disagreed with the majority's determination that the petitioners had no reasonable expectation of privacy within the vehicle.
+Specifically, Justice Byron White, writing for the minority, worried about the implications of the majority's holding, writing: "Insofar as passengers are concerned, the Court's opinion today declares an 'open season' on automobiles."
+Justice White found that the Court's holding stood in direct contrast to prior precedent and that it would remain untenable in various real-world situations that ordinary people encounter daily.
 Additionally, Justice White opined that the majority's holding would severely undercut the rationale for the exclusionary rule, which is the deterrence of bad faith actions by government actors.
-The ruling would encourage law enforcement to conduct evidently unjustifiable searches whenever a vehicle has multiple passengers.
-If any evidence is discovered, only the vehicle owner or the owner of the item will have the right to request its suppression, and it is likely that the evidence can be utilized against the other passengers.
+The ruling would encourage law enforcement to conduct evidently unjustifiable searches whenever a vehicle had multiple passengers.
+If any evidence were discovered, only the vehicle owner or the item's owner would have the right to request its suppression, and the evidence was likely to be used against the other passengers.

-Responses and Analysis
+Responses and analysis

-As the most modern seminal case on Fourth Amendment standing doctrine, Rakas has produced mixed criticisms from the legal academy.
-Some commentators have argued that merging the concept of "standing" into the more substantive inquiry of having a personal expectation of privacy in the thing/area searched is a more expeditious way of resolving pressing Fourth Amendment issues.
+As the most recent seminal case on Fourth Amendment standing doctrine, Rakas has drawn mixed criticism from the legal academy.
+Some commentators have argued that merging the concept of "standing" with the more substantive inquiry into whether one has a personal expectation of privacy in the thing or area searched is a more expeditious way to resolve pressing Fourth Amendment issues.
 Instead of placing standing as a separate inquiry, having courts apply the reasonable expectation of privacy doctrine to the concept streamlines the issue and precludes the courts from a pointless separate inquiry.
 Other commentators have worried about the logical extension of Rakas, especially as it relates to car searches.
 For example, John Wesley Hall argues that Rakas is fundamentally mistaken in asserting that the petitioners in the case lacked a reasonable expectation of privacy.
 According to Hall, the undisputed facts suggest that the petitioners could provide evidence that would warrant a reasonable expectation of privacy, as it was clear that they were present in the car with the driver's consent and were utilizing it for transportation alongside the driver.
 Other commentators, such as Ira Mickenberg, argue that the Jones "legitimately on the premises" test for conferring standing was a radical departure from traditional notions of standing and that Rakas represents the decades-long culmination of a judicial effort to reassert the significance of property rights in deciding Fourth Amendment cases.

-Subsequent History
+Subsequent history

 In Rawlings v.
 Kentucky (1980), the Court ruled that the test enunciated in Rakas—whether the petitioner had a reasonable expectation of privacy in the area searched—is the exclusive test for determining whether a defendant has standing to challenge a search.